 Consider government service.Preference is given to students who are committed to a career in the federal government.
 Investigate different areas of federal service that you believe will best meet your own goals, based on your academic studies and the region of the world in which you plan to study.

 Review the list of current Boren Fellows.Reviewing the list of current Boren Fellows will give you an idea of the many countries and types of programs that you may want to consider.

 You should design a study plan based on your own academic interests.
 The length of the fellowship will generally be guided by the plan itself and the amount of time that will be needed to complete it.
 It is important to have a feasible plan.
 Most successful applications include a combination of language study and research or academic internships, as well as significant time overseas.read more about overseas study plan

 For beginning to intermediate language learners, this should include some form of classroom-based study.
 It should not be limited to the classroom, however, and opportunities for not classroom language learning should be explored.
 Be sure to include a plan for continuing to study the language once you return from your study abroad program.
 Since the Boren Fellowships focus on less commonly studied languages, it is o.k. if you have never studied the language before.
 But you should do all that you can do now to at least familiarize yourself with the language.
 If you are asking the Boren Awards to make a commitment to your studies, then you should make a similar commitment.read more about language study

 Make a compelling case for national security.The first application essay asks students to explain the significace of the proposed country, region, and language to U.S. national security.
 While the Boren Awards recognizes a broad definition of national security, the applicant should make a specific, detailed, and focused argument.
 Strong applicants will generally make arguments that relate to both their academic background and their future career plans.
-For more information about this broad definition of national security, click here.
+For more information about this broad definition of national security click here.

-It is important that each applicant make a compelling case in his or her essay.
+It is important that each applicant make a compelling case in his or her essays.
 We apply a broad definition of national security, so applicants should not feel compelled to limit their focus or concentrate their essays in an area in which they are not truly interested.

 Compose a strong narrative to make a case for your Boren FellowshipTie your current academic plan, your fellowship proposal, and your future career goals into one strong narrative that makes the case for your Boren Fellowship.
-The application includes three essays, each of which includes several questions.
+The application includes two essays, each of which includes several questions.
 Do not answer these questions one by one.
 Instead, you should write three integrated and comprehensive essays that clearly answer all of the questions asked.

 Share your plans and your essays with your referees.
 A better letter is one that talks about how you have studied certain subjects and how that has prepared you to complete your proposed program successfully than one that simply says that you received an A or were in the top X percentage of your class.
-For more information about how to have strong letters of recommendation, click here.
+For more information about how to have strong letters of recommendation click here.read more about recommendations